TrainWeb.org Facebook Page

 A trackside memorial.

-Passing the P82 milepost sign.
+P82 milepost sign.

 The clouds parted just a moment to reveal a mountain on this normally cloudy raining day.

-Another railroad memorial with little United States of America Flags.
+Another railroad memorial with little United States of America flags.

 The train crossed the straight Crawford Notch Trestle or Willey Brook Bridge, 240 feet long and 94 feet high.
 Originally built with both wooden and iron sections, the wooden part was replaced with iron and, after 1900, the iron section was replaced with steel.
 The bridge crosses Willey Brook which tumbles down between Mounts Willey and Willard.